open/close all folders

 - Prince Endymion tries to do this with Metaria near the end of Pretty Guardian Sailor Moon but she ends up possessing him instead, causing Sailor Moon to have to kill him.

-- A major plot-point in Shakugan no Shana.
-Artifacts of the Crimson World are often hidden inside 'Torches', who are sort of like temporary simulacra of people killed by Crimson Lords and placed to make their disappearance unnoticeable.
+- A major plot-point is that Artifacts of the Crimson World are often hidden inside 'Torches', who are sort of like temporary simulacra of people killed by Crimson Lords and placed to make their disappearance unnoticeable.

-- Not to mention the Flame Hazes in the series also count as this concerning their "masters".
-And just like in the page description, if they were to get out of their host, the Flame Haze will explode and die.
+- The Flame Hazes, concerning their "masters".
+If they were to get out of their host, the Flame Haze will explode and die.

 - Hell Teacher Nube has a demon who tried to kill him in his childhood sealed into his left hand by his mentor Minako.